Bushwick Branch: 2004 runaway engine incident

-Unlike most of the LIRR's other branches throughout Brooklyn and Queens, the Bushwick Branch still has seven active grade crossings (the busiest is Metropolitan Avenue) along its route, all of which are unprotected.
+The Bushwick Branch has seven active grade crossings (the busiest is Metropolitan Avenue) along its route as of 2024, all of which are unprotected.
 This requires flag protection from train crews to safeguard motorists when movements are made through the crossing.
 Originally the crossings had crossing gate protection; however, due to the limited use of the line, they were deemed unnecessary and removed in 1990.
 The unprotected crossings restrict the trains and light engines to 10 MPH.

 On March 10, 2004, an LIRR engine, EMD MP15AC #165, undergoing a quick turnaround switching move became uncoupled from two other engines, rolled down a slight incline in the Fresh Pond Yard and entered the Bushwick Branch.
 While passing through the unprotected crossings, the engine struck several vehicles, seriously injuring four motorists.
 The National Transportation Safety Board and Federal Railroad Administration investigation into the incident revealed that the engine's air brakes had failed, causing it to break loose and roll away.
 Parking brakes had not been applied due to the expected quick turnaround of the engines.
 The NTSB and FRA now mandate that air and parking brakes be applied to all engines or trains laying idle, regardless of the length of time that they will be laid up.
 The report also suggested that the pavement along each of the crossings be repaved to allow both trains and street traffic to move over the crossings more gently.
 In addition, they recommended that more advanced railroad crossing signs, and eventually crossing gates, be installed along the branch to protect motorists.

 The MTA made major changes to the Bushwick Branch, replacing wooden crossbucks with flashing lights on overhead gantries at the Metropolitan Avenue crossing and only the crossbucks on a large pole seen at all other crossings on the branch.